joshcanhelp/josh-to-11/input/symlinked/posts/2010-09-17-miles-to-go-before-we-sleep.md

 ---
-title: "Miles to go before we sleep"
+title: Miles to go before we sleep
-excerpt: "Paris is a walking city.
+excerpt: 'Paris is a walking city.
 Someone told me that before I left San Diego and they were completely correct.
-If you can’t get there by foot, you walk to the Metro and take the train."
+If you can’t get there by foot, you walk to the Metro and take the train.'
-modified: 2010-09-17 19:04:40
+modified: 2010-09-17T19:04:40.000Z
+wpid: 115
-tags: ["Paris"]
+tags:
+  - Paris
 featured_img: /_images/2010/09/IMG_0513-300x300.jpg
-wpid: 115
 ---